sumeetpalsingh/sumeetpalsingh.github.io/_pages/vacancies.md

 Download [the advertisement for fully funded PhD position][1]

-The PhD student will be involved in live-imaging intercellular signalling pathways in the thyroid gland (https://sumeetpalsingh.github.io/project/live-imaging), and for developing tools modulating cAMP signalling in thyroid follicular cells.
+The PhD student will be involved in [live-imaging intercellular signalling pathways in the thyroid gland](https://sumeetpalsingh.github.io/project/live-imaging), and for developing tools modulating cAMP signalling in thyroid follicular cells.
 The tool development would additional lead to new models of hypo- and hyperthyroid disease models.

 [1]:{{ site.url }}/vacancy/PhD.pdf